AHAAkumbom/HIV-Chatbot-Scraper/README.md

 The goal of this project is to:
 <li>
-<item>🔍 Scrape educative websites for information on HIV.</item>
+<li>🔍 Scrape educative websites for information on HIV.</item>
-<item>📊 Aggregate and organize the data for easy access.</item>
+<li>📊 Aggregate and organize the data for easy access.</item>
-<item>🤖 Develop a chatbot to assist users by providing accurate and relevant information on HIV prevention, treatment, and general knowledge.</item> </li>
+<li>🤖 Develop a chatbot to assist users by providing accurate and relevant information on HIV prevention, treatment, and general knowledge. </li>

 ## 🚀 Features
 <li>